shubhiM/objects/README.md

                      self.x

        # Multiple level inheritance is supported by our language.
-Class cat will have all the fields and methods
+       # Class cat will have all the fields and methods of its base class and,
-       # of its base class and its base class's base class and so on until we find a class that does not extend any
+       # its base class's base class and so on until we find a class that does not extend any class.
-       # class.
-Our language is also going to support dynamic dispatch to deal with polymorphic functions.
+       # Our language is also going to support dynamic dispatch to deal with polymorphic functions.

            class Animal:
                  fields name, legs, weight, habitat